gemini3d/gemini3d/README.md

 ## Computing total electron content (TEC) and magnetic field perturbations

-TEC and magnetic field variations can be calculated as a post-processing step in which the simulation data are read in and interpolated onto a regular geographic grid and then integrated accordingly using scripts in the './vis' directory - see 'TECcalc.m' and 'par\_magcalc.m'.
+TEC and magnetic field variations can be calculated as a post-processing step in which the simulation data are read in and interpolated onto a regular geographic grid and then integrated accordingly using scripts in the './vis' directory - see `TECcalc.m` and `par_magcalc.m`.
 Note that script for computing magnetic fields, uses the MATLAB parallel processing toolbox, if available, to accelerate the calculations (which can take quite a while).
 There is also a fortran parallel program for computing magnetic fields from large grids:  `magcalc.f90`.
 An example of how to set this up is included in the `tohoku20113D_highres_var` examples in `./initialize`.

 ## References

 The GEMINI3D model has been described and used in the following publications:

 Zettergren, M., & Semeter, J. (2012).
 Ionospheric plasma transport and loss in auroral downward current regions.
 Journal of Geophysical Research: Space Physics, 117(A6).